-In addition to these activities, the FOC periodically hosts the Freedom Online Conference, which offers a multi-stakeholder platform to deepen discussions related to the opportunities and challenges of the Internet and digital technologies, including their effect on the promotion of social, cultural, and economic development.
-The Conference offers an open platform for discussion among all stakeholders - governments, civil society, the private sector, and others - to share relevant information, develop joint strategies and combine efforts towards their mutual goal of a human rights-based Internet.
+In addition to these activities, the FOC periodically hosts the Freedom Online Conference and other multistakeholder convenings, offering a platform to deepen discussions related to the opportunities and challenges of the Internet and digital technologies, including their effect on the promotion of social, cultural, and economic development.
+These events provide an open platform for discussion among all stakeholders - governments, civil society, the private sector, and others - to share relevant information, develop joint strategies and combine efforts towards their mutual goal of a human rights-based Internet.